 More is better: the quintuple-neck guitar31 Oct 2004

-There’s more, of course: e.g. Steve Vai has played the triple-neck heart-shaped monster you see on the side.
+There’s more, of course: e.g. Steve Vai has played the triple-neck heart-shaped monster you see below.

 Today, triple neck guitars are still rare, because they’re huge, heavy, expensive and utterly pointless.
 They’re an obscene symbol of self-indulgence, like Missy Elliot’s Lamborghini bed, or Snoop’s jewel-encrusted crunk cup.